Read Across the World

-- Have students create a 3-column chart on their notebook paper to record the title of the story, country it is from and theme.
+- Have students create a three-column chart on their notebook paper to record the title of the story, country it is from and theme.

 - Tell students that they will read and examine other texts from around the world to determine theme.